Updated : 1 February 2021 at 19:33.

-If you have installed a virtualization server and want to "pass" the graphics card or other PCI device to a virtual machine running on your virtualization server, you should enable IOMMU (or VT-d for Intel) in the motherboard BIOS of your server.
+If you have installed a virtualization server and want to "pass" the graphics card or other PCI device to a virtual machine running on your hypervisor (virtualization server), you should enable IOMMU (or VT-d for Intel) in the motherboard BIOS of your server.

 This technology allows you :